ayunav/MeetupOrganizer/README.md

 **TO-DO:**

+- add build and run instructions with meetup account add
 - beautify collection view photo gallery

-- add and display placeholder image in the gallery collection view
 - on navigation to AddPhotosVC, display photos that are already on the server (fetch photos, display in the collection view)
-- when uploading new photos, add new photos to the col view
+- when uploading new photos, add new photos to the col view (different section? )
 - improve response time on fetching upcoming and past events: cache response, add pull to refresh
 - add log out/switch account button
 - refactor auth code, separate into a different manager class
 - handle errors, create user facing alerts
 - add "Logging in..." progress indicator and "Successful login" UI/UX
 - nit: request access to photos on add photos button tapped, not on vc navigation
-- nit: change back nav button to red meetup color arrow, no string

 - upload activity indicator per cell
     - 1. the col view will display selected photos